Skip to content

 A system with retries configured on multiple levels

-The given system has two retries configured on two levels: gateway (lvl1) and orders microservice (lvl2).
-If the inventory microservice fails, it will first exhaust all retries on the orders side, and then it will get back to the gateway.
-The gateway will retry two more times.
+This system has retries configured at two levels: gateway (level 1) and orders microservice (level 2).
+If the inventory microservice fails, it will first exhaust all retries on the orders side, then return to the gateway.
+The gateway will then retry two more times.

-The total number of request to the inventory microservice will be 3 * 3 which is 9.
-If we had a deeper request chain with more retries on the way, all of them would multiply and create even worse load on the system.
+The total number of requests to the inventory microservice will be 3 * 3 = 9.
+If there were a deeper request chain with more retries along the way, they would all multiply and create even worse load on the system.

-The general rule of thumb here is to retry in the component that is directly above the failed one.
-In this case, it would be okay to retry on the orders level only.
+The general rule of thumb is to retry only in the component directly above the failed one.
+In this case, it would be appropriate to retry only at the orders level.